TamiKabiawu/fakeCreditCardMarketplaceProject/README.md

 # fakeCreditCardMarketplaceProject

-The program uses HTML, CSS, and Javascript to beautfully display information a type of Credit Card infomraiton buying website (it was a project prompt given by the summer program).
+The program uses HTML, CSS, Javascript and DOM to beautfully display information a type of Credit Card infomraiton buying website
+(it was a project prompt given by the summer program).

 It was completeled on July 31, 2020.

+The program reads the data in data.js before utilizing javascript to create a website that displays the information on a website.
+The project was intended to help us strengthen our skills in creating good-looking websites that displaying stored information.